Bobobalink/Swerve-Simulator/README.md

 -----
 - Download and install the Git command line from [here](https://git-scm.com/downloads).
 Unless you know what you're doing, don't use VIM as the editor.
   I would suggest using Notepad++, if you don't already have it installed then it's totally worth getting
 - If you don't already have one, make a Github account on the website you're reading this from.
-Make a new repository by clicking the + in the top right corner of the page.
+- Make a new repository by clicking the + in the top right corner of the page.
 Don't include a readme, gitignore, or license file since these are all included in my repository.
-  Once it's created, click the "Clone or Download" button and copy the url it gives you.
+- On the repository page, copy the URL under the "Quick Setup" box
 - Open up the GIT Bash on your computer.
 Type `cd My\ Documents/` then press enter.
 Next, run `git clone <copied url>` (right click to paste) to get the repository on your computer
 - `cd <folder>` into the folder you just made (it says `cloning into <folder>` in the last command).
 - Now for the fun git stuff: we're going to create a link between your new repository and my master repository.